 There will be five (5) consultations with your doctor.
 The first in-person consultation will be done in the comfort of your own home with the help of a nurse to conduct preliminary tests and examinations to set the baseline for home management diabetes programme.
 The doctor will continue to check in with you via teleconsultation 3-5 days after the initial visit to clarify doubts, go over your test result, and prescribe you with your medication.
 After that, there will be three other follow-up reviews over teleconsultation, followed by a nurse home visit for blood samples, to continue managing your diabetes in a timely manner and to prescribe you with your medication.

-Efficiency and timeliness are two of the biggest benefits of signing up for our CDHM program.
+Efficiency and timeliness are the two main benefits of signing up for our CDHM program.
 Follow-ups and proper diabetes management are crucial.
 To maintain your quality of life, we need optimal management that will keep complications like vision loss, kidney disease, high blood pressure, high cholesterol, diabetic neuropathy, etc at bay.
 These conditions can be serious without proper management of the diabetic symptoms and can lead to hospitalisation and additional medication.
 Speedoc offers an efficient and affordable way to prevent the onset of these potential complications.

 Unfortunately, diabetes is a chronic medical condition that cannot be cured.
 However, it can be managed with lifestyle changes and for some patients with medication.
 Pre-diabetes, though, can be reversed with lifestyle changes.

 You don’t have to worry about going to the clinic or hospital to get your lab tests done because a doctor, accompanied by a nurse, will conduct a house visit to do the test for you.
 You’ll also get a follow-up nurse house visit and three (3) video consultations with a doctor to control your diabetic conditions.